Gearz-Studios/.github/profile/README.md

 - C/C++
 - Python
 - NodeJS, JavaScript and TypeScript
-- React and React Native
+- NextJS, React and React Native
 - SQL

 # How to contact us